MaxVerevkin/LiquidCrystal-I2C-Plotter/README.md

 See examples for more.

 # Additional functions #
-customClear(): Overrides all the 8 custom characters by blank. </br>
+customClear(): Overrides all the 8 custom characters by the blank char. </br>

 -------------------------------------------------------------------------------------------------------------------
 This library is forked from https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library